 With our focused mentor program, mentors work with students on specific instruments or instrument families over the course of the school year, coaching students throughout the year with their primary focus on each seasonal concert or other important performances.
 Having the same mentor work with the students throughout the entire year creates consistency that not only helps the student grow as a musician, but provides them with additional support as they transition year to year and from school to school.
 Mentors work closely with all instructors in the student’s promotional pipeline, which improves the number of students who continue to participate in music programs year over year.

-Mentors meet weekly with students based on the school calendar and concert schedule, and depending on the school and district guidelines, sessions may be delivered in person or remotely via the technology preferred by the music director.
+Mentors meet every other week with students based on the school calendar and concert schedule, and depending on the school and district guidelines, sessions may be delivered in person or remotely via the technology preferred by the music director.

 The fall sessions are geared to determine the students’ current ability and areas for focus, and prepare for the fall concert.
 The first session is designated for student evaluation so the mentor can inform the music director of their specific approaches for working with the students.
 The mentor works closely with the instructor prior to the first session to determine what material will be covered in each session.
 That focus can be re-evaluated after each session.